polterguy/polterguy.github.io/tutorials/getting-started/index.md

 * Magic backend
 * nGinx proxy server

-The nGinx proxy server is there to router requests according to the hostname specified in HTTP invocations, to either your Magic frontend or your Magic backend.
+The nGinx proxy server is there to route requests according to the hostname specified in HTTP invocations, to either your Magic frontend or your Magic backend.
 All requests coming in to your droplet's IP address with the hostname of _"magic.servergardens.com"_ will be routed to the frontend Angular parts of Magic.
 All requests with _"api.servergardens.com"_